 Di:In the first few years, you can set quotas, but the system would only sustain when you’ve created the environment where people can succeed in their job while meeting their other requirements and this is true for both women and men.
 Family flexibility needs to be accommodated under a sustainable framework.
 That’s the only way you’ll see a more gender-balanced workforce.
 Otherwise you’d find yourself setting quotas year after year and that’s certainly not the ultimate objective we are trying to meet here.
 By trusting your people with flexible work arrangement, they would be empowered to own their career and not just come in to clock a time.

 As some of you are working mums, what do you think are the major differences between their generation and yours?

 Catalina:I have a daughter who is starting her career.
 There is so much going on for young women right now in terms of support, opportunities and resources - a lot of these were not there when I started my career.
 I know she will still have to face some of the same challenges but I’m hopeful she’ll have a better shot of overcoming these.
 The enhanced awareness of the impact of gender inequality in the professional world is shifting everything in the right direction.
 It has been a slow turn and we are still far from being where we need to be, but I think the outlook is bright for new generations of women.
 I’m an optimist!

 Di:My daughter is only three.
-I’m not certain what her generation will be like yet but one thing for sure is that they’ll be so much more in control of their own career while they will demand flexibility as well as higher social responsibility commitment from their employers.Posted over 1 year ago
+I’m not certain what her generation will be like yet but one thing for sure is that they’ll be so much more in control of their own career while they will demand flexibility as well as higher social responsibility commitment from their employers.Posted almost 2 years ago